MadLittleMods/macchiato/README.md

 If you are using the Macchiato main runner these commands will be parsed automattically.

- - `-no-color`: Remove the ANSI color escape codes from the resultant output (plain text)
+ - `--no-color`: Remove the ANSI color escape codes from the resultant output (plain text)

 If you are using your own `int main()` (default) and want to have Macchiato parse the commands, just pass in `argc` and `argv` to `Macchiato::MacchiatoParseCLIArgs(argc, argv)`.